 7. Relevant documents

-Aside from registering as a food business there are also some other legal requirements to sell food from home to the public.
-The following documents helps to keep your operation moving smoothly and protects both you and the public from any risks of hazards.
+Aside from registering as a food business, there are also some other legal requirements to sell food from home to the public.
+The following documents help to keep your operation moving smoothly and protects both you and the public from any risks of hazards.

 HACCP Plan - Shows you have a system in place for how your food is transported, stored and cooked.
 Download a template here at the Food Standards Agency.

 Level 2 Food & Hygiene Certificate - A day course online or at your local college.
 This ensures you understand the risks associated with transporting, storing and cooking foods.

 Public Liability Insurance - This covers you for any third-party claims by the public against your business.

 Risk Assessment - Shows you have a record and understand the risks associated with your operation (heat from cookers and trip hazards).
 Download a free template here at the Health & Safety Executive.

 Food Allergy Information - In the UK you have 14 food allergens.
 You, therefore, have to list them as products you use or may have come into contact with your cooking process.
 A list of all 14 food allergens can be found here on the Food Standards Agency website.